1st April 1945

 “I remember that afternoon clearly, yes, even now.
 I’d had an argument with my mother, something about the way I’d swept the floor.
 What’s the word you English use?
 Half-arsed, yes, that’s it.

 “It was a beautiful day, so I went for a walk in the forest.
 I found it calming.
-The war was over, but it didn’t feel like it was finished.
+The war may have been over, but it didn’t feel finished.
 Not in the city, anyway.
 But out there… it felt peaceful.
 Do you understand?

-“It led me to a clearing, and there was a man there.
+“It led me to a clearing, with a man there.
 An American.
-A soldier.
-He was standing by a door in the ground.
+A soldier, standing by a door in the ground.
 He saw the hound, and me, and then he pointed his rifle.
 Americans and their guns.
 Some things never change, eh?

 “The soldier started babbling something at me over his weapon.
-I don’t remember what it was, I didn’t speak English back then.
+I don’t remember exactly what he said, I didn’t speak English back then.
 The hound went over to the door in the earth and I shooed the soldier aside.
 I wasn’t scared of him, I’d seen enough of ‘die Amis’ by then to know he wasn’t going to shoot a young girl.

 “As we were yelling at each other I heard a voice from inside the what I now know was a bunker.
-A weak, frail voice.
-It was saying ‘…hilfe… hilfe…”
+A weak, frail voice, saying ‘…hilfe… hilfe…”